hiddenforreview/SKA/README.md

-# TC for SKA
+# SKA
-Anonymous repository for Semi-Supervised Knowledge Amalgamation for Sequence Classification via Teacher Coordinator (TC)
+Anonymous repository for <i>Semi-Supervised Knowledge Amalgamation for Sequence Classification</i>.
+This repository contains the implementation for the first solution for SKA, named <i>Teacher Coordinator (TC)</i>.

 ## File listing